perriera/for_interfaces/vm/digitalocean/README.md

 		sudo apt autoclean -y
 		sudo reboot

+	- A few dialog boxes might appear
+	- Just TAB till you hightlight the `Ok` button and hit enter

 #### Relog into the Linux instance (using DigitalOcean)
 - At present the console box would display a `Reload` or `Close` button